Halo 2 Mausoleum of the Arbiter

 - Built Level Blockout using BSP Geometry Brushes and a Blockout Tools plugin for Unreal Engine 4

-The Level Design objective is to recreate and improve upon a segment of the level Gravemind from Halo 2, specifically the ending of the level where the Master Chief is caught between warring Covenant in a special place known as the Mausoleum of the Arbiter.
+The Level Design objective is to recreate and improve upon a segment of the level Gravemind from Halo 2, specifically the ending of the level where the Master Chief is caught between warring Covenant factions in a special place known as the Mausoleum of the Arbiter and is suggested to sit out the conflict and finish off what’s left.

 Design and Development Process